What Muscles Do Post Hole Diggers Work

 There are also manual post hole diggers that consist of two handles connected by a crossbar.
 These types of post hole diggers require the user to push and pull on the handles in order to generate enough force to penetrate the soil.
 No matter what type of post hole digger you use, they all work by using leverage to create torque, or twisting force, which is then transferred to the cutting edge of the tool in order to cut through soil.

-See also How to Sharpen a New Garden Hoe
+See also Should a Garden Hoe Be Sharp

 Best Post Hole Digger